Minnesota: Fuji Ya

 > Location: St. Louis

-The building Cusanelli’s occupies traces its history back two centuries, but this local favorite in the city’s Lemay neighborhood — featuring what it billed as “The Original St. Louis Style Pizza” — opened a mere 66 years ago.
-It became a popular family destination, and comments on the restaurant’s Facebook page sentimentally recalled first dates, birthdays, anniversaries, and other momentous occasions celebrated there.
+Occupying a building that traces its history back two centuries, this institution in the city’s Lemay neighborhood — featuring what it billed as “The Original St. Louis Style Pizza” — opened in 1954.
+It became a family favorite, and comments on the restaurant’s Facebook page sentimentally recall first dates, birthdays, anniversaries, and other momentous occasions celebrated there.
 It was also on Facebook that the owners announced that Aug.
-30 would be the restaurant’s last night of service, “Due to covid and unforeseen circumstances.”
+30 would be the restaurant’s last night of service, “Due to covid and unforeseen circumstances …”

 Nevada: Santa Fe Basque Restaurant